 It was during this period that Dalton started a journal of meteorological observations which he kept up for the remainder of his life.
 He also collected butterflies and amassed a vast number of dried plants.

-In 1793 he moved to Manchester.
-At first he taught mathematics and natural philosophy at New College, and began observing the behavior of gases, but after six years he resigned.
+In 1793 he moved to Manchester and, in the same year, published Meteorological Observations in which he suggested that the processes of evaporation and condensation were not chemical changes of state but rather changes in the physical form of water.
+These ideas laid the foundations for his theory that all matter is composed of discrete 'atoms'.
+At first after he moved to Manchester he taught mathematics and natural philosophy at New College, and began observing the behavior of gases, but after six years he resigned.
 Thereafter he devoted his life to research which he financed by giving private tuition.

 Dalton included in his theory some important new concepts.
 He said that the atoms of any one element are identical in all respects and in particular they have exactly the same mass.
 Furthermore, different elements have atoms of different mass, the mass of its atoms being a characteristic of each element.
 Dalton also stated that when chemical combination occurs, small whole numbers of atoms join together.

 Except for the slight modification which became necessary when isotopes were discovered, this theory is still accepted today.
 The various points are, however, more familiar as the basic chemical laws of conservation of mass, constant composition, and multiple proportions.

 It was during the third decade of the nineteenth century that Dalton arrived at his atomic theory.
 At that time it was virtually impossible to make accurate measurements because the apparatus available was still quite primitive.
 It is all the more remarkable, therefore, that Dalton's theory has withstood the test of time.
 Although he carried out a whole series of experiments to test the various parts of his theory, the experimental errors involved were so large that he could not claim to have proved it conclusively.